verivital/nnvmt/README.md

 - Reluplex
 - Sherlock
 ## NNMT Usage
-NNMT has been tested on MacOS Mojave
+NNMT has been tested on MacOS Mojave Version 10.14
 #### GUI
 NNMT can be run through a GUI.
 To use the GUI, after installing the above libraries simply run `main.py`
 #### Command Line Usage